Tessa’s Recipe Rundown

 Can You Freeze Peppermint Mocha Bundt Cake?

-Freeze unglazed Peppermint Mocha Bundt Cake wrapped in plastic wrap and place inside an airtight container.
+Wrap the unglazed cake in plastic wrap and place inside an airtight container.
+Freeze for up to one month.
 Defrost in the fridge overnight before icing with ganache and candy canes and serving.
 We have not tried freezing this cake once iced.

 More Christmas Dessert Recipes: